Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Disc diameter in mm 100 125 150 175 200 250 300 350 400 450 500

-Width of the cutting part min./max., in mm 0.451 0.451.2 0.451.5 0.601.5 0.802.2 1.52.2 1.52.2 1.52.2 1.92.2 2.4 2.4
+Width of cutting part min./max., mm 0.451 0.451.2 0.451.5 0.601.5 0.802.2 1.52.2 1.52.2 1.52.2 1.92.2 2.4 2.4

 1. There are also circles with a diameter of 50 mm, 75 and 90.
 However, they are almost never used for cutting concrete.

-How to choose a disk
+How to choose a drive

 Circle diameter